-For predictable performance of the pavement areas, all existing pavement structure shall be removed, exposing the subgrade.
-The subgrade should be inspected and approved by geotechnical personnel and any evidently loose and unstable areas should be sub-excavated and replaced with suitable earth borrow approved by the geotechnical engineer.
-The existing fill will be acceptable subgrade material if it is properly compacted as outlined herein, and free from any obvious deleterious material.
+For predictable performance of the pavement areas, any organic, soft, and/or deleterious materials should be removed from the proposed pavement areas.
+The exposed subgrade should be inspected and approved by geotechnical personnel and any evidently loose and unstable areas should be sub-excavated and replaced with suitable earth borrow approved by the geotechnical engineer.

+The subgrade material will consist of the existing fill material.
+This material may be an acceptable subgrade material provided it is properly compacted as outlined herein; and approved by the Geotechnical consultant.
 The subgrade should be shaped and crowned to promote drainage of the roadway.
-Following approval of the preparation of the subgrade, the granular subbase may be placed.